How to stop binge drinking

 “Approximately 80 percent of binge drinkers are not alcohol dependent.
 However, binge drinking represents the majority of fatalities from drinking.
 Alcohol addiction is an extremely deceptive condition because it may sneak up on you if you’re not watching out for it.

 Binge drinking is common and widespread, but it’s a bit like playing Russian Roulette.
 The more you do it, the more at risk you are.

 The number of folks who binge drink keeps on climbing every year, despite analysis reports and data regarding the risks of substantial drinking.

 Consuming sizable quantities of booze may impact you physically and mentally.
-Not only could binge drinking damage you, but it can hurt the people who love you too.
+Not only could binge drinking damage you, but it can also hurt the people who love you.

 Numerous justifications for binge drinking feature:

-Our drinking behaviour has changed; we no longer head to the pub.
-More often these days we are picking up an offer at the supermarket and taking our alcohol home.
-We binge drink in the comfort of our own home under the unchallenged illusion that we are doing so only to chill out and relax or cope with the stress of the day.
+Our drinking behavior has changed; we no longer head to the pub.
+More often these days, we are picking up an offer at the supermarket and taking our alcohol home.
+We binge drink in the comfort of our house under the unchallenged illusion that we are doing so only to chill out and relax or cope with the stress of the day.

 The problem is we don’t stop after the first drink, even though we already feel better.
 The reality is; it is all but impossible for a problem drinker to have ‘just one drink’.

 Lots of get-togethers and parties incorporate routine heavy drinking.
 It’s almost expected as a backdrop to the event.
 The lure to overcome their shyness and party all evening long sways many people.
 Nevertheless, it can quickly end up being a reoccurring pattern.